 Iran’s first direct attack on Israel was to avenge the attack on its Consulate in Damascus on April this year, where a senior commander of the elite Revolutionary Guards was killed.
 The second was in retaliation to Hamas political leader Ismail Haniyeh’s assassination in Tehran, where he was attending the swearing in of President Pezeshkian’s in July.
 It was necessary to reassure both the people at home and the Hezbollah and Hamas foot soldiers in Lebanon and Gaza that Iran was still a force to be reckoned with.
 Iran denies that the decision was taken after Hezbollah leader Hassan Nasrallah was killed in Beirut.

 Israel is already fighting a two-front war in Gaza and Lebanon.
 While its military campaign has been a major success, it has not succeeded in rescuing the remaining hostages in Hamas custody.
-Netanyahu and his generals perhaps does not wish to open another front just yet.
+Netanyahu and his generals perhaps do not wish to open another front just yet.

 Israel is likely waiting to see the outcome of the US elections.
 A Trump victory will be a bonus for Israel since Netanyahu is not just a close family friend of Trump’s son-in-law Jared Kushner but also has excellent personal rapport with the Republican candidate himself.
 Netanyahu, who has been publicly calling for an attack on Iran’s nuclear facilities, is said to have been a major factor in persuading Trump to walk out of the Iran nuclear deal.
 If Kamala Harris wins, it will mean Biden’s pro-Israeli policy will continue, though she would insist on humanitarian aid to Gaza and possibly try to dissuade Netanyahu from going to war with Iran.